Primary Navigation Mobile

 The good news is that the latest version of this continuously-evolving system works very well indeed if you’re a sensitive and understanding driver.
 With cameras and sensors all around the car, the Model 3 is capable of taking much of the effort of driving away in a wide range of environments.
 These include overtaking on command, lane changing on a busy motorway, or just driving along your A-road commute to and from the office.

 Autopilot is more sophisticated.
-There’s a learning curve for the driver when using it.
+It’s quite a steep learning curve for the driver using it, too.
 Once familiarised, Autopilot works well on dual carriageways, motorways and on relatively deserted A-roads, keeping the car in the centre of the lane, and smoothly keeping distance.
-It modifies your speed depending on posted limits, and works well, although sometimes it’s frustratingly slow getting back up to speed.
+It also modifies your speed depending on posted limits.
+We found it generally works well, although it’s sometimes frustratingly slow getting back up to speed after a reduced limit on the motorway.